coenzeng/manga-tracker/README.md

 # Manga Tracking App

+The frontend uses:
+- React
+- Redux toolkit for state management
+- Chakra UI for styling

+The backend uses:
+- Node
+- Express
+- MongoDB

-This project uses React and Redux toolkit in the frontend and Node, Express, MongoDB in the backend.
-Finally, it uses GraphQL and Apollo to facilitate commication between client and server.
+Also, it uses GraphQL and Apollo to facilitate commication between client and server.

 ## Setup and Installation